-We are required to pay up to a maximum of \$8.0 million of contingent consideration relating to our 2013 Acquisition if we realize a tax benefit from the use of net operating losses generated from the stock option exercises concurrent with the 2013 Acquisition.
-We have not included this obligation in the table above because there is a high degree of uncertainty regarding the amount and timing of future cash flows to extinguish this liability.
-The settlement of this liability depends on our ability to generate taxable income in the future to realize this tax benefit.
+We are required to pay up to a maximum of \$8.0 million of contingent consideration relating to our 2013 Acquisition if we realize a tax benefit from the use of net operating losses generated from the stock option exercises concurrent with the 2013 Acquisition and up to a maximum of \$30.0 million of contingent consideration relating to the Rimilia Acquisition if certain Rimilia Annual Recurring Revenue ("ARR") thresholds are met each year over a two year period subsequent to the acquisition date.
+We have not included these obligations in the table above because there is a high degree of uncertainty regarding the amount and timing of future cash flows to extinguish this liability.

-At December 31, 2019, liabilities for unrecognized tax benefits of \$1.7 million were not included in the table above because, due to their nature, there was a high degree of uncertainty regarding the timing of future cash outflows and other events that extinguish these liabilities.
+At December 31, 2020, liabilities for unrecognized tax benefits of \$2.5 million were not included in the table above because, due to their nature, there was a high degree of uncertainty regarding the timing of future cash outflows and other events that extinguish these liabilities.

-Commitments under letters of credit at December 31, 2019 were scheduled to expire as follows (in thousands):
+Commitments under letters of credit at December 31, 2020 were scheduled to expire as follows (in thousands):

-Tota al Less than 1 Year 1-3 Years 3-5 \ Years There eafter Letters of credit \$ 284 \$ \$ - \$ \$ 284
+Total Less t han 1 Year 1-3 Years 6 3 3-5 Years Thereafter Letters of credit \$ 311 \$ \$ \$ 38 \$ 273